 In the late seventies I was a teenager with a passion for social justice.
 When I learned that thousands of babies in Africa were dying from formula mixed with unsanitary water I got involved.
 Nestlé used unethical marketing practices to promote the use of formula over breast milk.
 A boycott of Nestlé products ensued.
 No more Nesquik or Toll House semi-sweet chocolate chip cookies.
-My commitment has lasted 40 years!
+My commitment has lasted more than 40 years!

 Breast is Best